Limbaugh

 with narrowness beyond

-what was already there.
+what was already ingrained.

-What we needed was space
+What we needed was space,

-He gave spit, not air.
+He gave spit, not air,

-Spewing is all you do with hate,
+for spewing is all folks do with hate.

-you're not breathing anymore.
+Now he's not breathing anymore.

 Inspired in part by The Great Dictator Speech by Charlie Chaplain (1940)